ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

     ```
     {: codeblock}

-This worker node instance type supports a combination of multiple instance profile type that could be choosen for different number of instance count.
+This worker node instance type supports a combination of multiple instance profile type that might be chosen for different number of instance count.
-For example, you could choose 100 instance to be created from `bx2-4x16` and you could choose 10 instance from `mx3d-8x80`.
-So you would get totally a count of 110 static worker nodes with different instance profile, based upon your requirement.
+For example, you might choose 100 instance to be created from `bx2-4x16` and 10 instance from `mx3d-8x80`.
+So, you would get a total count of 110 static worker nodes with different instance profile, based on your requirement.

 ## Next steps
 {: #getting-started-next-steps}